Detection Engineering Experience

 • Automated KPI reporting in Bash and Python, replacing manual SOC reporting.

 CyberMaxx is a managed detection and response provider.
-I worked across 10–15 healthcare and banking clients simultaneously requiring understanding the difference between a detection that's technically correct and one that's operationally useful for a specific environment.
+I worked across 10–15 healthcare and banking clients simultaneously, which meant understanding the difference between a detection that's technically correct and one that's operationally useful for a specific environment.
 Vendor-default SIEM rules generate thousands of false positives in any real deployment because they don't account for baseline behavior.
 Administrative login activity looks different in a hospital than in a financial institution.
-Detection tuning is the work of encoding each client's actual baseline and actual threat model into detection logic — not the theoretical baseline the vendor assumed when writing the default rule.
+Detection tuning is the work of encoding each client's real baseline and threat model into detection logic, not the theoretical baseline the vendor assumed when writing the default rule.
 Automated KPI reporting in Bash and Python replaced a manual process that was consuming several analyst hours per week, improving accuracy and freeing capacity for actual detection work.

 MDR SIEM tuning Incident response